Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Computational Cost

+In practice, the pipeline is executed in two stages.
+The first stage is segmentation preprocessing, which takes around 1.5--2.0 hours per 1,000 images.
+The second stage combines LLM-based planning and generative insertion and takes about 10 hours per 1,000 images on a single H100 GPU.

-\paragraph{Training cost.} RIO-RT uses LoRA with rank 16 ($\alpha=16$) applied to both the vision encoder and the language model.
-For LLaVA-1.5-7B, training for one epoch on 16k samples---instead of full 241k training samples---takes 2.5 hours with a batch size of 16 (gradient accumulation 4).
-Compared to full finetuning---which requires substantially more compute and memory---RIO-RT achieves robust selective text use at a very modest computational cost.
+\textbf{Training cost.} RIO-RT uses LoRA with rank 16 ($\alpha=16$) applied to both the vision encoder and the language model.
+For LLaVA-1.5-7B, training for one epoch on 16K samples takes about 2.5 hours with batch size 16 and gradient accumulation 4.
+Compared with full fine-tuning, this training setup has substantially lower compute and memory cost.